Khorramabad: Hazaraspids

 The founder of the Hazaraspid dynasty was Abu Tahir ibn Muhammad, a descendant of the Shabankara chieftain Fadluya.
-Fadluya was initially a commander of the Salghurids of Fars and was appointed governor of Kuhgiluya, but eventually gained independence in Lorestan and extended his realm as far as Isfahan.
+Fadluya was initially a commander of the Salghurids of Fars and was appointed governor of Kuhgiluya, but eventually gained independence in Luristan and extended his realm as far as Isfahan.
+Following this era, Khorramabad developed into the formal capital of the independent Atabegs of Little Luristan (Lor-e Kuček), who ruled the region from 1184 to 1596.
+The town suffered almost total destruction during successive Mongol and Timurid invasions in the 13th and 14th centuries, which forced the surviving local population to relocate and permanently consolidate the urban center at the immediate base of the valley's central monolithic fortress rock.